 But why is there the additional bioRe® sustainable cotton indication on some of our shirts?
 Anyone who has known CARPASUS for a longer time knows that we have been working together with the Swiss company Remei in Rotkreuz for the procurement of our organic cotton yarns from their own cotton projects.
 Remei has initiated the bioRe® cooperatives in India and Tanzania.
 For large parts of our shirt fabrics we use cotton from the bioRe® projects.
 For other shirt fabrics we use organic cotton from other sources.
 For example, our Populus, Ursido, Quercus and Castanio flannel shirts, the Lynx and many of our dress shirts are made from bioRe® yarns.
 The oxford shirts and dark dress shirts are made from other organic cotton yarns.

 Whether bioRe® cotton or other organic cotton is used, the cultivation of the raw material and the following production steps take place according the GOTS guidelines.
 The organic criteria are met for the cultivation of cotton.
 The difference between using cotton from bioRe® projects is on the one hand the transparency of the origin.
-When using bioRe® cotton, we can in trace back the supply chain of the shirts to the cotton projects.
+When using bioRe® sustainable cotton, we can trace back the supply chain of the shirts to the cotton projects.
 We then know that the organic cotton comes from the bioRe® Projects in India and Tanzania.
-The yarn is spun by Eurotex in India or Portugal and later dyed and woven by our weaving mill in Portugal.
+The yarn is spun in Tanzania, India or Portugal and later dyed and woven by our weaving mill in Portugal.

 If we use other GOTS certified organic cotton, we know the spinning mill and the country of origin of the cotton thanks to the transaction certificates that the weaving mill provides us with.
 The country of origin is mostly Turkey, a well-known supplier country of organic cotton.
 In this case, the weaving mill buys GOTS yarns from Portuguese or Turkish spinning mills on the market and processes them into our fabrics.
 However, it is difficult to find out exactly which organization or cooperative actually cultivated the cotton.